Description

 Successful applicants that receive the funding are expected to:

-- Present their work at an ISBS conference within the following two years*
+- Submit a full paper to an ISBS conference within the following two years.*

-- Prepare a 1 page report for the ISBS newsletter 1 year after receiving the funding
+- Prepare a one page report for the ISBS newsletter one year after receiving the funding

-- Acknowledge the ISBS grant when presenting/ publishing the associated work
+- Acknowledge the ISBS grant when presenting and publishing the associated work.

 * Additional information